sv001196/iaas/index.html.md

 `GET /places/search`

-*Searches for the places by the name, business, categories, any of the address fields (city, county, zip) and the geographical co-ordinates.*
+*Searches for the places by the name of the place, business that operates out of the place, categories that the place belongs to and\or any of the address fields (city, county, zip) and by various geographical co-ordinates such as latitude, longitude combination.*

-Seaches the places by name of the places, names of the businesses, categories of the places, address fields and the geographical co-ordinates.

 <h3 id="search_places-parameters">Parameters</h3>